Announcements, resources, and event changes that may affect Washington State Bar Association members, the legal community, and the public.

 Need to make a delivery?
 WSBA’s Seattle office is operating under limited public access.
 If you need to make a delivery, please call 800-945-9722 to be connected to the appropriate employee.

 Disciplinary and disability proceedings.
 The Washington Supreme Court and the Chief Hearing Officer and Disciplinary Board Chair have entered orders regarding modified procedures during the pendency of the COVID-19 public health emergency for matters in the licensed legal professional discipline and disability system.
-Read the Court Order and Administrative Order.
+Read the Court Order and Administrative Order (revised and extended).

 Coronavirus Response Task Force.
 WSBA has convened a new Coronavirus Response Task Force to vigorously support, advise, and help triage the WSBA’s response to support members and the public during this emergency.
 Task force members represent the public, rural, solo/small-firm, new member, and technology backgrounds.